voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 .. note::

     Did you know?
 You can
-    :ref:`attach confusion matrices to the App <confusion-matrices>` and interactively explore them by clicking on their cells and/or modifying your view in the App.
+    :ref:`attach confusion matrices to the App <confusion-matrix-plots>` and interactively explore them by clicking on their cells and/or modifying your view in the App.